About the project

-If you are thankful for tiptap, you should say thank you to the lovely people of überdosis.
-The amazing company we are all building together and the amazing company that funded the initial development costs of tiptap.
+If you are thankful for Tiptap, you should say thank you to the lovely people at überdosis, the company that builds this software.

 AND you should definitely hire us if you want us to design und build an amazing digital product for you.
 Bonus points if it’s somehow text editing related.

 Companies betting on Tiptap probably want some peace of mind and ensure that we keep maintaining Tiptap, but don’t forget that our work is based on the work of other lovely people that you should definitely sponsor too:

 - Sponsor Marijn Haverbeke (ProseMirror)